novaku/indoquran-web/README.md

 - Host: localhost
 - Port: 3306
 - Username: root
-- Password: root
+- Password: password
 - Database: indoquran_db

-To change these settings, modify the values in `.env.local` file.
+To change these settings, modify the values in your `.env.local` file.

 ## Favicon and App Icons